BSC-ES/autosubmit/docs/source/installation/index.rst

 .. code-block:: bash

     # Quick-configure ( user-level database)
-    autosubmit configure
+    # autosubmit configure

     # Install
-    autosubmit install
+    # autosubmit install

     # Quick-start

-    # Get expid
+    # Get <EXPID>
-    autosubmit expid -H "local" -d "Test exp in local."
+    # autosubmit expid -H "local" -d "Test exp in local."

     # Create with
-    # Since it was a new install, the expid will be a000
+    # Since it was a new install, the <EXPID> will be a000
-    autosubmit create a000
+    # autosubmit create a000

     # In case you want to use a remote platform